espressif/esp-matter/docs/en/faq.rst

 -  If the ``chip-tool pairing ble-wifi`` command is failing, make sure the arguments are correct.
+- Please check ``chip-tool pairing ble-wifi --help`` for argument help.
 -  Make sure Bluetooth is turned on, on your client (host).
--  If you are still facing issues, reproduce it on the default example for the device and then raise it `here <https://github.com/espressif/esp-matter/issues>`__.
-Make sure to share these:

-   -  The complete device logs.
-   -  The complete chip-tool logs.
-   -  The esp-matter and esp-idf branch you are using.

 Bluetooth/BLE does not work on by device:

--  There are some `known issues <https://github.com/project-chip/connectedhomeip/issues/13303>`__ where BLE does not work on MacOS.
+-  There is a known issues `#13303`_ where BLE does not work on MacOS.
 -  In this case, the following can be done:

    -  Run the device console command: